HelioGiesel/LearnJavaScriptBuilding7Games/README.md

 # LearnJavaScriptBuilding7Games

-Learn JavaScript building 7 games
+7 games built in javaScript with focus on grid and DOM.

 Based on the instructive video of Ania Kubow. https://www.youtube.com/watch?v=lhNdUVh3qCc